githubtraining/training-manual/docs/25_git_stash.md

       - `git stash push -m <message>` gives the message along with the stashed state
       - Options include `-m|--message <message>`, `-p|--patch`, `--`
 - `git stash list`
-  - This will list all of the stashes you have available
+  - This will list all the stashes you have available
 - `git stash show`
   - Adds verbosity to `git stash list` and allows you to inspect the stashes
   - `stash@{0}` will always be the most recent stash available